-What are the health benefits of dark chocolate and cocoa?Cocoa-based products contain flavanols, which are associated with modest, potential benefits regarding blood flow, blood pressure, cholesterol levels, exercise, memory/cognition, skin wrinkles, and blood sugar control (see What It Does).
+What are the health benefits of dark chocolate and cocoa?Cocoa-based products contain flavanols, which are associated with modest, potential benefits regarding blood flow, blood pressure, cholesterol levels, exercise, skin wrinkles, and blood sugar control.
+Memory and cognitive benefits appear to be very limited (see What It Does).

 - Cardiovascular health: About 200 to 900 mg per day